ppmika/aws-infra-deployment/README.md

 - **Terraform** for networking setup
 - **GitHub Integration** for version control and CI/CD via GitHub Actions

-See the [Architecture Diagram] for a visual layout.
+See the [Architecture Diagram] Architecture Diagram.png for a visual layout.

 ## Repository Structure